ghazanhaider/SAM9G20/README.md

 - SD card pinout is wrong!
 Doesnt work
 - The USB-C connector I used is low quality and the plastic melts before the 63/37 solder.
+- When a load is on the USB-A port (ethernet dongle), nand flashing fails randomly.
+The unclean power might be affecting other things too.

 ## Memory Map